 If you’ve been reading my blog for some time you’ll know that up until February 2017 I lived in the UK.
 Then in February I left the UK for Canada on a Canadian Working Holiday Visa (also referred to as the IEC – International Experience Canada visa).
 One of the things I’m emailed most about is how to get get a Canadian Working Holiday Visa.
 I don’t blame you, so far things are pretty great here.

-The good news is that the pool is now open again which means now is the time to apply for your Canadian Working Holiday Visa for 2018!
+The good news is that the pool is now open again which means now is the time to get your application for a Canadian Working Holiday Visa for 2018 in!
 It’s a pretty simple process (much easier than getting a visa to China was…) and here is how you go about it!

 What is the International Experience Canada, or Working Holiday Visa?

-Since I’m from the UK I’ll be focusing on the application process there although the steps are largely the same, it’s just the duration and the age that tend to change.
+Since I’m from the UK I’ll be focusing on the application process there.
+However the steps are largely the same, it’s just the duration and the age limits that change.

-If you’re from the UK you can get a working holiday visa for Canada between the ages of 18-30 and it will be given to you for two years.
+If you’re from the UK you can get a working holiday visa for Canada between the ages of 18-30 and it will be given to you for two years (provided you bring all the documents listed here when you arrive in Canada).
 You get the two years in one go; unlike in Australia where you have to apply for the second year.

-Every country that takes part in the IEC programme has an annual quota which is based on reciprocal agreements with Canada.
+Every country that takes part in the IEC programme has a yearly quota which is based on an agreement that has been made with Canada.
 For the UK (and some other countries) the demand is way, way higher than the quota.
 This means not everyone who wants a working holiday visa will get it.

 Should I go through a company to get my visa?